WayneCrawford/PhasePApy/README.md

 Version 1.1: 2016	--	FBpicker, AICDpicker, KTpicker; 1D and 3D Associator

-The PhasePApy is a Seismic Phase Picker and Associator program package, which is designed to identify and associate picks to the seismic events or microseismic events.
+The PhasePApy is a Seismic Phase Picker and Associator program package, which is designed to identify and associate picks of seismic microseismic events.
-This work has currently been submitted for peer review.
-Please reference the paper in review if you are using this code.
-Once the paper is published we will include the full reference.
+Please reference the paper if you use this code.

 The first version 1.0 has been used by Oklahoma Geological Survey (OGS) for near real time earthquake monitoring since 2014.
 Here, we only provide the version 1.1 to public,